koush/koush.com/_posts/one-review.md

 it only houses a 3x3 (4x3 after the first page) grid of icons.
 That isn't nearly enough being shown on the page to actually find an app once you start getting past more than what is installed out of the box.
 And for some odd reason, the app tray also contains the enormous clock and weather widgets, which is also affixed to the default home screen.

+_Update: you can change the grid size to 5x4 via somewhat difficult to find setting._

 ![](one-review/sense.png)